FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6a.md

 Now implement the actual functionality of the application.

-Note that since all the code is in the file <i>index.js</i> and you have to manually reload the page after each change since the automatic reloading of the browser content does not work for that page!
+Note that since all the code is in the file <i>index.js</i> and you might need to manually reload the page after each change since the automatic reloading of the browser content does not always work for that file!

 </div>